RazvanRex/RexBot/README.md

 ## Contact

-IF something is not working you can dm me on discord and i will respond as fast as possible!
+I something is not working you can dm me on discord and i will respond as fast as possible!

 Discord: `RazvanRex#7779`